Did the Neurons Read your Book? Document-level Membership Inference for Large Language Models: Results

+4. The \emph{Neighborhood} attack~\cite{mattern2023membership}.
+For each sample, we use a RoBERTa-based masked language model~\cite{liu2019roberta} to sample $50$ neighboring samples with $1$ token replacement.
+We use the difference between the target language model loss computed on the sample and the mean loss of the neighboring samples.

-We now consider whether the sentence-level MIA can be scaled to the document-level.
-Specifically, we consider the following methodology: \begin{enumerate} \item We split each document $D$ in sequences $S_j = (t_{j,1}, \ldots, t_{j,C})$ of the same length $C=128$ and consider these sequences as comparable to sentences.
+We now consider whether the sequence-level MIA can be scaled to the document-level.
+First, we split each document $D$ in sequences $S_j = (t_{j,1}, \ldots, t_{j,C})$ of the same length $C=128$.
 We found 1000 tokens to approximately map to 750 words, and hence using $C=128$ tokens is a good proxy for selecting a sentence.
-We then use the same label of membership for these sentences as used for the corresponding document $D$. \item For each sequence $S_j$, we compute the negative log of the predicted probability for the true token $t_{j,i}$ and consider an average across all tokens in the sequence, or:

-This corresponds to the cross-entropy loss computed for sequence $S_j$ as would be used to train the model $\languagemodel$.

-\item In line with Yeom et al.~\cite{yeom2018privacy} and the baseline used in Mattern et al.~\cite{mattern2023membership}, we predict positive membership of $S_j$ if this sequence-level loss $CE(S_j)$ is larger than a certain threshold $T$, i.e. $CE(S_j) \geq T$.
-We compute $T$ as the value for which the maximum sum of the true positive and true negative rates is reached on the training dataset. \end{enumerate}

-Considering the exact same setup as in Sec.~\ref{sec:results_primary}, we compute the AUC for membership on the sequence-level for $k$ chunks.
-Additionally, in order to compute a document-level prediction, we take the ratio of sequences within a document, i.e. $\forall (S_j) \in D$, that are predicted as member, as the predicted probability for membership of document $D$.
-We then use this predicted probability to evaluate the AUC for document-level membership inference using sequence-level information.

-Table~\ref{tab:sentence_baseline} summarizes the results for this sequence-level baseline, with the mean and standard deviation AUC for both the sequence-level and the document-level predictions across both datasets.
-We note the classification performance for both is barely above the random baseline AUC of $0.5$.
+For each document $D$, we randomly sample 40 sequences $S_j$, ensuring each document has the same number of sequences and then use the same membership label for sequences as for the corresponding document.
+We consider three ways of scaling the sequence-level membership inference to the level of the document: